A SHORT HISTORY OF ENGLAND IN THE 20TH CENTURY

 The history of poverty

-However in 1903 a more radical organisation was formed called the Women’s Social and Political Union (WSPU).
+However in 1903 a more radical organisation was formed called the Women's Social and Political Union (WSPU).
 Emmeline Pankhurst led it and its members were called suffragettes.
-Some suffragettes broke the law and were imprisoned.
-Some prisoners went on hunger strike but in 1913 the government passed the Cat and Mouse Act which allowed them to release hunger strikers then arrest them again when they recovered.
-However the suffragettes halted their campaign when the war began in 1914.
+Some suffragettes committed crimes like arson and vandalism.
+They also planted bombs.
+However, the suffragettes halted their campaign when the war began in 1914.

-In 1918 in Britain women over 30 were allowed to vote.
+In 1918 in Britain women over 30 were allowed to vote if they met a property qualification.
 In 1928 they were allowed to vote at the age of 21 (the same as men).
-In 1919 Nancy Astor became the first female MP and in 1929 Margaret Bondfield became the first female cabinet minister.
+In 1919 Nancy Astor was elected an MP.
+She was the first woman MP to take her seat in the House of Commons.
+In 1929 Margaret Bondfield became the first female cabinet minister.
 In 1979 Margaret Thatcher became the first female Prime Minister of Britain.

 The history of women